oxheadalpha/nft-tutorial/README.md

 tokens or remove (burn) existing tokens within the contract.
 However tokens can be transferred to other owners.

-To originate a new NFT collection you need to provide the following parameters:
+`mint` command requires the following parameters:

 - <owner> alias or address of the new tokens owner
 - `--tokens` new tokens metadata.
 Each token metadata is represented as comma